priestd09/corda/docs/source/key-concepts-notaries.rst

 Notaries
 ========

+.. topic:: Summary

+   * *Notaries prevent "double-spends"*
+   * *Notaries may optionally also validate transactions*
+   * *A network can have several notaries, each running a different algorithm*

 Notarisation
 ------------
 A *notary* is a service that provides **uniqueness consensus** by attesting that, for a given transaction, it has not